Emergency Preparedness Week | Rock 95

 Also, to prepare an emergency kit that allows your family to be self-sufficient for up to 72 hours.
 Your family’s emergency preparedness kit should include: Non-perishable food and bottled water, crank or battery operated radio, flashlight and batteries, first aid kit, extra keys, copies of important documents, cash, clothing and footwear, blankets or sleeping bags, toilet paper and toiletries, medication, whistle, and playing cards.

-For communication updates when the power is out and when cell phone circuits are overloaded , remember your battery radio can receive radio stations even when the power is out.
+For communication updates when the power is out and when cell phone circuits are overloaded, or down completely remember your battery radio can receive radio stations even when the power is out.
 ROCK 95 has emergency contingency plans to be able to continually broadcast throughout a natural disaster.
-Your radio can provide you updates on the latest news of what’s happening in the community as the disaster unfolds and can give you vital information you may need to stay safe.
+Your radio can provide you with updates on the latest news of what’s happening in the community as the disaster unfolds, and can give you vital information you may need to keep safe.

 For more info on what you should pack into an emergency kit, click here.